ayusharyanisgod/Member-Sticker-Bot-python-telegram-bot-Edition/README.md

-# 🚫🚫Fork This Repo , Don't Import 🚫🚫
+# 🚫Fork This Repo , Don't Import 🚫

 ## © Owned By Respective Creators